Alejandro Saravia (chef): Restaurants

-In October 2011 Alejandro Saravia opened his first restaurant, MORENA Click here for Morena Website, situated in Sydney's Surry Hills and recently appeared alongside compatriot celebrity chef, Gaston Acurio at (the) Sydney Magazine's World Chefs Showcase Gala Dinner for the Crave Sydney International Food Festival.
+In October 2011 Alejandro Saravia opened his first restaurant, MORENA, situated in Sydney's Surry Hills and recently appeared alongside compatriot celebrity chef, Gaston Acurio at (the) Sydney Magazine's World Chefs Showcase Gala Dinner for the Crave Sydney International Food Festival.

 In 2014, Alejandro opened Pastuso in Melbourne's AC/DC lane as part of the San Telmo group.

 In October 2021, Alejandro announced that he would be leaving Pastuso to pursue other projects including his three-storey venue Farmer's Daughters in Melbourne's CBD.

 Alejandro has also opened the Peruvian restaurant Uma by Alejandro Saravia at Perth's Pan Pacific Hotel as well as a vegan restaurant 10 Acre Block.

 In January 2021, Alejandro Saravia launched Farmer's Daughters a three storey farm-to-table concept in Melbourne's prestigious 80 Collins Precinct.
 Designed to showcase the abundant food bowl of Gippsland and tell the stories of its producers, people and places.

+In July 2022, Alejandro Saravia opened Victoria by Farmer's Daughters in Fed Square.
+The groundbreaking culinary experience overlooks the Yarra River and is focused on unearthing ingredients, produce, wine and drink exclusively from within the state of Victoria.